treeman/money/README.md

 1. Edit accounts
 1. Add transaction must be tied to an account (form generation/default account)

+Should be split up in budgeted/non-budgeted accounts.
+This is where we can track our investments.
+Allow us to track some things automatically. (cryptos)

+## Budget view
+1. Create a budget view

 ## Misc
 1. Add behavior/tests for cascading deletion
+1. Graphs and shit